backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/VPC Internet Access.md

 	- The route is **Private Subnet → NATG (Public Subnet) → IGW**

 - There is *no need to manage any security groups*.
 For NAT Instances we need security Groups.
+- We have a public and a private IP associated with the NAT Gateway.
 - 5 Gbps *bandwidth with automatic scaling* upto 45 Gbps.
 - It must be in a **public subnet**.
 	- ![[attachments/Pasted image 20220430080750.png]]